woofers/use-app-badge/packages/standardized-app-badge/README.md

 Cross-browser wrapper for Navigator Badge API

-Wraps the [Badging API](https://developer.mozilla.org/en-US/docs/Web/API/Badging_API) into an cross-browser set of utilities for easier feature detection and a more consistent behaviour between browsers.
+Wraps the [Badging API](https://developer.mozilla.org/en-US/docs/Web/API/Badging_API) into a cross-browser set of utilities for easier feature detection and more consistent behaviour between browsers.

 ## Features